roguesupport/FreeContributor/INSTALL.md

 ## Install notes

-First install a DNS cacher, such as dnsmasq using you package manager.
+First install a DNS resolver, such as dnsmasq using you package manager.
 For example for Debian/Ubuntu GNU/Linux distribution

     sudo apt-get install dnsmasq